epfl-si/wp-operator/olm/README.md

    make -C olm bundle-build bundle-push controller-build controller-push
    ```
 4. As soon as the `bundle-push` part is complete, you can start rebuilding the catalog image in another window.
-5. As soon as said catalog image is pushed into the registry, kill the `isas-fsd-xxxxx` pod in the `openshift-marketplace` of your OKD cluster, to force OLM to reload the catalog
+5. As soon as said catalog image is pushed into the registry, kill the `isas-fsd-xxxxx` pod in the `openshift-marketplace` namespace of your OKD cluster, to force OLM to reload the catalog.
 5. Wait for all the magical OLM things to happen, and make the new `ClusterServiceVersion` available for install.

   💡 Assuming you installed the operator successfully before; and you selected “Automatic” upgrades; the controller upgrade should start without any further intervention on your part.